What is Fat Transfer Surgery

 How Fat Transfer Surgery Works

-A fat transfer procedure works by removing unwanted, excess fat through liposuction and injecting it into areas of the body where rejuvenation is desired.
-The face, breasts, and buttocks are three common areas that can be revitalized using fat injections.
+A fat transfer procedure works by removing unwanted, excess fat through liposuction and injecting it into areas where rejuvenation is desired.
+The face is a very common areas that can be revitalized using fat injections.

 Signs of aging in the face and neck occur for many reasons, such as heredity, skin type, sun exposure, and lifestyle choices.
 Several areas of the face can be treated with a fat transfer including the cheeks, forehead, nose, chin, under-eye area, jawline, temples, and lips.
 A fat transfer, sometimes performed in combination with a face lift, can reduce the appearance of wrinkles, frown lines, or depressions while revitalizing the contours of the face.